aFarkas/lazysizes/README.md

 ##Why lazysizes
 In the past I often struggled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
 Which makes it hard to fulfill two purposes runtime and memory efficiency.
 And looking into the source code of most so called lazy loaders often also unveils lazy developers...

 But in a world of responsive retina optimized images on the one hand and JS widgets like carousels or tabs (a lot of initially hidden images) on the other hand lazy loading images becomes more and more important.
 And therefore I created this project.
-And in fact **lazysizes** is different.
+And in fact **lazysizes** is different:

-Due to the fact, that it is designed to be invoked with a high frequency and therefore works highly efficient, it was possible to hook into all kind of events as also add a mutationobserver and therefore this lazyloader works as a simple drop in solution, you simply write/render your markup and no matter whether it was added by AJAX or revealed by a JS or CSS animation it will be picked up by **layzsizes**.
+Due to the fact, that it is designed to be invoked with a high frequency and therefore works highly efficient, it was possible to hook into all kind of events as also add a mutationobserver and therefore this lazyloader works as a simple drop in solution, you simply write/render your markup and no matter whether the ``.lazyload`` element was added by AJAX or revealed by a JS or CSS animation it will be picked up by **layzsizes**.

 ```html
 <!-- responsive example: -->